Intimate and Live (concert tour)

 Intimate and Live was the fifth concert tour by Australian recording artist Kylie Minogue, in support of her sixth studio album, Impossible Princess (1997).
-Minogue confirmed the tour after her creative directors, William Baker and Steve Anderson, had discussed the idea with her.
-Both Baker and Anderson, who were inexperienced in touring, decided to direct and promote the tour after Minogue left Deconstruction Records and Sony BMG.
-The set list consisted of mainly songs from the supporting studio album and rehearsals that started during January 1998.
+The tour marked a return to touring for Minogue, with her previous tour Let's Get to It Tour (1991) taking place seven years prior.

 The shows were divided into four parts; Impossible Princess, Showgirl, Cowgirl and an encore.
 The first featured Minogue appearing inside a multi-colored cone, the second was inspired by Showgirl props and costumes, the third incorporated cowboy-influenced props and a K symbol, and the fourth and final is an encore performance for "Better the Devil You Know".
 The tour garnered positive appreciation from music critics and commercial success.
-Tickets were completely sold as soon as dates and venues for the tour were announced, prompting the organizers to add more dates.
-Despite negotiations on not touring the UK, Minogue decided to visit the country and also achieved positive reviews and commercial success.
+Tickets sold out as soon as dates and venues for the tour were announced, prompting the organisers to add more dates.
+Despite initial plans to not bring the tour overseas, Minogue decided to add three UK dates at Shepherd's Bush Empire.

-A CD and DVD version of the concert tour was released in November 1998 and July 2003 respectively.
-Despite the success, the aftermath of the tour took a toll on both Minogue and Baker, who were suffering from depression.
-They traveled to South America and the US in order to recover from the Impossible Princess era and begin work on Minogue's 2000 album Light Years.
+A live album and DVD of the concert tour was released in November 1998 and July 2003 respectively.